Freshman Admission Criteria

 - Ability to be successful in intended major

 - Personal background and experiences

 - Information provided by your high school

 - Space availability in the desired program

-To meet the ACT or SAT test requirement, Purdue will accept the old or new SAT or the ACT — we have no preference.
-You should sit for one of these tests in the spring of your junior year to ensure that you are able to meet our November 1 application deadline for scholarship consideration.
-The College Board provides an online SAT Score Converter so that you can see how specific scores from the old and new tests compare to each other.
+We accept the SAT or ACT and have no preference.
+We do not require SAT Essay or ACT Writing.
+You should sit for one of these tests in the spring of your junior year to ensure that you are able to meet our November 1 Early Action application deadline for scholarship consideration.

 School codes for Purdue West Lafayette: ACT – 1230; SAT – 1631.